matthew-brett/uob-jupyterhub/notes.md

 <https://zero-to-jupyterhub.readthedocs.io/en/latest/setup-jupyterhub/setup-jupyterhub.html>

 Make `config.yaml` as in the instructions.
+See `config.yaml.cleaned` for a sanitized version.

 Add JupyterHub Helm chart repository: